Walkthrough: Using ANTS Memory Profiler to track down a memory leak in a WinForms application

-This walkthrough illustrates how to locate a memory leak using a sample application called QueryBee.
+This walkthrough shows how to locate a memory leak using a sample application called QueryBee.
 QueryBee is a simple WinForms application for running queries against SQL Server databases.
-It is made up of a database connection dialog and a query window to query the database.
+It has a database connection dialog and a query window to query the database.
 We know our application is leaking memory, because every time we open a query window and close it again, our memory usage increases.

-All we need to do is point it at QueryBee and click Start Profiling.
-The profiler starts up QueryBee and begins collecting performance counter data.
+All we need to do is point it at QueryBee, choose our performance counters, and click Start profiling.

 Taking and comparing memory snapshots is a key activity when looking for memory leaks, so our approach will be as follows: